rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-06.md

 63. A Security Engineer must enforce the use of only Amazon EC2, Amazon S3, Amazon RDS, Amazon DynamoDB, and AWS STS in specific accounts.
 What is a scalable and efficient approach to meet this requirement?

-    - A) Set up an AWS Organizations hierarchy, and replace the FullAWSAccess policy with the following Service Control Policy for the governed organization units.
+    - A) Set up an AWS Organizations hierarchy, and replace the FullAWSAccess policy with the following Service Control Policy for the governed organization units.<br/>
 ![Question 323 option A](../images/aws_SCS_C02_pt2_323_A.png)
-    - B) Create multiple IAM users for the regulated accounts, and attach the following policy statement to restrict services as required.
+    - B) Create multiple IAM users for the regulated accounts, and attach the following policy statement to restrict services as required.<br/>
 ![Question 323 option B](../images/aws_SCS_C02_pt2_323_B.png)
-    - C) Set up an Organizations hierarchy, replace the global FullAWSAccess with the following Service Control Policy at the top level.
+    - C) Set up an Organizations hierarchy, replace the global FullAWSAccess with the following Service Control Policy at the top level.<br/>
 ![Question 323 option C](../images/aws_SCS_C02_pt2_323_C.png)
     - D) Set up all users in the Active Directory for federated access to all accounts in the company.
-Associate Active Directory groups with IAM groups, and attach the following policy statement to restrict services as required.
+Associate Active Directory groups with IAM groups, and attach the following policy statement to restrict services as required.<br/>
 ![Question 323 option D](../images/aws_SCS_C02_pt2_323_D.png)